Rotation

-Rotation, rotational or rotary motion is the movement of an object that leaves at least one point unchanged.
+Rotation, also known as rotational motion or rotary motion, is the movement of an object that leaves at least one point unchanged.
 In 2 dimensions, a plane figure can rotate in either a clockwise or counterclockwise sense around a point called the center of rotation.
 In 3 dimensions, a solid figure rotates around an imaginary line called an axis of rotation.

 The special case of a rotation with an internal axis passing through the body's own center of mass is known as a spin (or autorotation).
 In that case, the surface intersection of the internal spin axis can be called a pole; for example, Earth's rotation defines the geographical poles.

-A rotation around an axis completely external to the moving body is called a revolution (or orbit), e.g. Earth's orbit around the Sun.
+A rotation around an axis completely external to the moving body is called a revolution (or orbit), as in a planetary orbit, e.g., Earth's orbit around the Sun.
 The ends of the external axis of revolution can be called the orbital poles.

 Either type of rotation is involved in a corresponding type of angular velocity (spin angular velocity and orbital angular velocity) and angular momentum (spin angular momentum and orbital angular momentum).